Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Data Structures

-The last type of loss contribution is that of the triangle diagrams.
-The representation of the commutativity of the diagram is similar to the two previous examples.
-For example, for the vertex triangle loss $\Ltd^{S_{\sigma_i}}$, we are checking the diagram
+The last type of loss contribution is that of the triangle diagrams, and the representation of the commutativity of the diagram is similar to the two previous examples.
+However, the one difference in this case is that the resulting loss function is the ceiling of half of the maximum, so in this case we have the following.